 You can modify your report to view the list of search terms that triggered your ad for your entire account, or specific campaigns or ad groups.
 In the previous AdWords experience, this feature could be accessed by clicking the "Dimensions" tab, then clicking "View", and selecting "Search terms" from the drop-down menu.
 In the new Google Ads experience, this feature is accessed by clicking the reporting icon , then selecting "Predefined reports" from the drop-down menu.

 Note that while the same information for individual keywords is available when viewing the search terms report this way, you can’t add keywords or negative keywords directly from the report.

 In addition to search results pages, your ads on our search partners may also appear on site directory pages, or other pages related to a person's search.
 The search terms in these instances may appear longer than normal or may be formatted differently, depending on the structure of a particular site or page.

 The search terms report is a list of search terms that a significant number of people have used, and that resulted in your ad being shown.
 Depending on your keyword matching options, the search terms listed might be different from your keyword list.

 The "Match type" column tells you how closely the search terms that triggered your ads on Google are related to the actual keywords in your account.
-By seeing which match types are working well for which keywords and searches, you can refine match types for all your keywords so that only the right searches cause your ad to show.
+By checking which match types are working well for which keywords and searches, you can refine match types for all your keywords so that only the right searches cause your ad to show.
 The "Keyword" column tells you which of your keywords matched someone’s search term and triggered your ad.
-This column does not show by default.
-To learn how to modify columns, read View the search terms report.
+This column doesn't show by default.
+To learn how to modify columns, refer to View your search terms report.

 To help you understand how the search term match type is determined, we'll use the following example: